17 Pros & Cons Of Owning A Bernese Mountain Dog

 4. They’re intelligent dogs.

 Bernese Mountain Dogs are very intelligent dogs, ranking near the top of the list of most intelligent breeds.
-This means that they’re easy to train but can also be stubborn if they don’t think you’re being fair.
-Training should be started early with Bernese Mountain Dogs to ensure that they grow into well-behaved adults.
+They’re easy to train but can also be stubborn if they don’t think you’re being fair.
+Training should be started early with Bernese Mountain Dogs to ensure they grow into well-behaved adults.

 5. They’re friendly dogs.